sharepoint-sherpa/sherpa/README.md

 5. Start Sherpa.exe and pass the parameters 'url' and 'username' to hint where and as whom the application should connect.
 Add the flag --spo if and only if you are connecting to SharePoint Online.
 You can type 'Sherpa.exe --help' for help
 6. Sherpa will authenticate the user after you provide the password.
 After this you can choose which action you want to perform

+# What Sherpa won't do
+At the moment Sherpa is connecting to a single site collection, which means that Sherpa will not create new site collections.
+This also means that a site collection has to be created by an administrator up front.
+Sherpa also does not do any tenant administration tasks, except for setting up taxonomy.

 # Known limitations
 * On-premises: the application must run at one of your servers in your SharePoint farm
 * On-premises: the application runs exclusively in the context of the current user